jbcodeforce/flink-studies/docs/architecture/index.md

 * While processing the data, the task can read and update its state and computes its results based on its input data and state.
 * State management may address very large states, and no state is lost in case of failures.
 * Each operator needs to register its state.
-* **Operator State** is scoped to an operator task: all records processed by the same parallel task have access to the same state.
+* **Operator state** is scoped to an operator task: all records processed by the same parallel task have access to the same state.
 * **Keyed state** is maintained and accessed with respect to a key defined in the records of an operator’s input stream.
 Flink maintains one state instance per key value and Flink partitions all records with the same key to the operator task that maintains the state for this key.
 The key-value map is sharded across all parallel tasks:

 ![](./images/key-state.png){ width=600 }